Corruption fallout may deepen economic pain — BMI

 “As a key ally of Sara, [Cayetano’s] accession significantly reduces the already narrow path to conviction.
 Indeed, Duterte allies can now shape the pace and narrative of the trial,” BMI said.

-“If the Senate overreaches by either stonewalling proceedings or dispensing with a proper trial, this will likely prove divisive given mounting clamour for a proper trial, raising political risks in the Philippines,” it added.
+“If the Senate overreaches by either stonewalling proceedings or dispensing with a proper trial, this will likely prove divisive given mounting clamor for a proper trial, raising political risks in the Philippines,” it stressed.

 BMI also said the Philippines’ Rule of Law Indicator under its Political Risk Index has been steadily deteriorating, highlighting increasing risks of weakened accountability.